 - Limiting elevator capacity to no more than two people at a time

 - Placing physical distancing reminders in hallways throughout the campus buildings

-As indicated by the proposed policies of the Health and Safety workgroup, if a student has a temperature and/or indicated that they have been exposed to or have symptoms of COVID-19 they will be prevented from physically accessing campus.
+As indicated by the proposed policies of the Health and Safety team, if a student has a temperature and/or indicated that they have been exposed to or have symptoms of COVID-19 they will be prevented from physically accessing campus.

 If a student in PCA&D Housing is exposed to COVID-19 or becomes ill, the College has procedures in place to support the student and their family in seeking testing and medical attention through Lancaster General Hospital/Penn Medicine.